Resources for your patients

-This free wallet-sized card can be used by stroke survivors with Aphasia to inform people that they have had as stroke and may need help to communicate.
+Stroke survivors with aphasia can use this free wallet-sized card to let people know they have had a stroke and may need help to communicate.
 Order now.

 Word and picture chart

-This resource has been designed to help people with aphasia communicate with health, social care staff and their family and friends.
-It's fully laminated and also features a list of tips on how to help a person with aphasia to communicate with you.
+People with aphasia can use this chart to help them communicate with health and social care professionals as well as family and friends.
+This fully laminated chart includes words and pictures along with tips on how to help a person with aphasia communicate with you.
 Buy now for £2.50.

 How to order

 You can download any of our information publications for free.
-Our publications are also available to download in large print format, and many are available as digital audio recordings.
+They are also available to download in large print format and many are available as digital audio recordings.